 Everybody doesn’t need to be a pilot

-Effective fire chiefs and officers reflect on the past to validate the present and chart the future
+Effective fire and paramedic chiefs and officers reflect on the past to validate the present and chart the future

 Leadership is a multi-dimensional discipline, requiring adaptive style and function.
 What would it be like, if everybody was a pilot, flying their own plane with no crew or passengers?
 Or if every fire chief was a visionary, driving a fire engine with no crew?

 Visionary Leadership is a series exploring how to balance the past, present and future, collaborating with fire officers and crew members to carry out a successful vision for the fire service based on my experiences throughout 37 years in emergency services.
 Read the next part of the series: 5 Steps to organizational progress in the fire service.